LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

   application.
 In other words, the ICD library exported Vulkan symbols must not clash with the loader's exported Vulkan symbols.

+- Beware of interposing by dynamic OS library loaders if the offical Vulkan names are used.
+On Linux, if offical names are used, the ICD library must be linked with -Bsymbolic.
 2) Deprecated

 - vkGetInstanceProcAddr exported in the ICD library and returns valid function